ganesh714/lattice/docs/README.md

 # Lattice Documentation

-This folder documents the low-level structure of the Lattice VS Code extension and its supporting backend.
+This folder documents the low-level structure of the Lattice VS Code extension.

 Start here: